With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Ultimate Solutions Inc is a methadone clinic in Livonia, MI situated at 29240 Buckingham Street, Suite 11, 48154 zip code.
+Ultimate Solutions Inc is a methadone clinic in Livonia, MI located in Wayne County at 29240 Buckingham Street, Suite 11, 48154 zip code area that also includes suboxone treatment.
 Ultimate Solutions Inc provides methadone maintenance and methadone detox.
-In addition, Ultimate Solutions Inc provides early intervention for HIV, professional intervention and social skills development.
-Ultimate Solutions Inc provides opioid treatment for adults and young adults.
-Ultimate Solutions Inc also provides detox treatment that includes: cocaine detoxification, benzodiazepines detoxification and methamphetamines detoxification.
+In addition, Ultimate Solutions Inc offers professional intervention, social skills development and case management.
+Ultimate Solutions Inc includes opioid treatment for adults and young adults.
+Ultimate Solutions Inc also offers detox treatment that includes: benzodiazepines detoxification, methamphetamines detoxification and cocaine detoxification.

 Call (866) 434-2077 for 24/7 help with treatment.